sdesena/sdesena/README.md

 ## Hi there, welcome ! 🌍
 <p align="left"> This GitHub profile serves as a repository for my projects and contributions in the field of geospatial data science for environmental applications.
 I encourage you to explore my work and connect with me if you share my passion for leveraging data for a more sustainable future.
 My background includes a degree in environmental management, coupled with an MBA focused on Data Science and Analytics.
-Here you'll find projects related to: <br><br>
+I'm developing projects related to: <br><br>

 - Deforestation and Forest Degradation Detection: Monitoring deforestation and forest degradation with multiple sensors.
 Time series analysis, change detection algorithms, deforestation risk assessment, forest cover classification. <br><br>
+- Agricultural Monitoring: Using multispectral imagery from Landsat and Sentinel-2 to monitor crop health, estimate yield, and detect pests and diseases with vegetation indices (NDVI, SAVI), phenological metrics, and classification of crop types.<br><br>
+- Climate and Weather Analysis: Tools to access and analyze climate data, such as precipitation, temperature, and drought indices, using GEE.<br><br>
 - Fire Detection and monitoring: Detecting active fires and mapping burned areas using MODIS and Sentinel-2 data.
 Fire hotspot detection, burn severity assessment, and post-fire vegetation recovery analysis.<br><br>
 - Water Resource Management: Tools and scripts for analyzing hydrological data, watershed delineation, water quality and flood risk assessment.<br><br>
+- Spatial Queries: Examples of spatial queries to extract meaningful insights from large datasets.<br><br>
+- Spatial Database Management: Integrating PostGIS with other tools and platforms, such as Geopandas, QGIS, GEE, and web mapping applications.<br><br>
 - Pollution Monitoring: Methods for tracking and analyzing environmental pollutants using geospatial data.<br><br>
-- Agricultural Monitoring: Using multispectral imagery from Landsat and Sentinel-2 to monitor crop health, estimate yield, and detect pests and diseases with vegetation indices (NDVI, SAVI), phenological metrics, and classification of crop types.<br><br>
-- Coastal Erosion Assessment: Analyzing shoreline changes and coastal erosion using historical imagery from Landsat.
-Shoreline extraction, erosion/accretion rate calculation, and impact assessment of sea level rise.<br><br>
-- Climate and Weather Analysis: Tools to access and analyze climate data, such as precipitation, temperature, and drought indices, using GEE.<br><br>
 - WebGIS applications: Integrate GEE with web technologies, to create dynamic WebGIS applications that leverage real-time satellite imagery data visualization and user-friendly interactive mapping. <br><br>
 - Spatial Queries: Examples of spatial queries to extract meaningful insights from large datasets.<br><br>
 - Spatial Database Management: Integrating PostGIS with other tools and platforms, such as Geopandas, QGIS, GEE, and web mapping applications.<br><br>